 To be clear, SB 253 does not explicitly state that this is the definition — the final criteria may include revenue from financial reporting, taxes, or some other source.
 The California Air Resources Board (CARB) is charged with clarifying this and other details of the law.
 Based on existing standards, however, it is likely that the bar for “doing business in California” could be quite low.

 It’s not uncommon to pass a law before this level of detail is settled.
 When the General Data Protection Regulation in Europe was developed, the threshold for which companies would have to be in compliance was developed after the regulation was approved.

 When will companies need to start reporting emissions under SB 253?

-By 2026, companies will need to adhere to GHGP standards for measuring and reporting scope 1 and 2 emissions on the prior fiscal year, as well as obtain limited third-party assurance for scope 1 and 2 emissions.
-By 2027, companies will need to adhere to the GHGP standards for measuring and reporting scope 3 emissions on the prior fiscal year.
+By 2026, companies will need to adhere to Greenhouse Gas Protocol (GHGP) standards for measuring and reporting scope 1 and 2 emissions based on the prior fiscal year’s data.
+They will also need to obtain limited third-party assurance for scope 1 and 2 emissions.
+By 2027, companies will need to adhere to the GHGP standards for measuring and reporting scope 3 emissions based on the prior fiscal year’s data.
 By 2030, companies will need to obtain reasonable, third-party assurance for their scope 1 and 2 emissions reporting, as well as limited third-party assurance for their scope 3 emissions reporting.

 How will the CA SB 253 impact smaller companies?